larsrh/website/_articles/storage-server.md

 Others, like configuration, are not backed up at all.
 But I am currently in the process of setting up [Duplicati 2](https://www.duplicati.com/), which offers a convenient web interface.[^2]

-[^1]: The other location has an earlier model, N36L.
 [^2]: Do not construe this as a recommendation of Duplicati.
 Research backup software yourself.